Victoria Falls: World’s Largest Waterfall – in the Dry Season

-Today, on the Zimbabwean side it’s called by the colonial name – Victoria Falls.
-Yet on the Zambian side the indigenous Mosi-o-Tunya rules.
+But today on the Zimbabwean side, it’s called the colonial name: Victoria Falls.

-TRAVEL ADVICE for the Victoria Falls
+TRAVEL ADVICE for Victoria Falls

 Getting there is easy – and adventurous – by an overnight train from Harare.
 Otherwise there’s flights.
 Or better, get a hire car and include a journey to nearby Chobe National Park in neighboring Botswana.
 Once in Victoria Falls town, you have dozens of accommodation options and the walk from the town to the Falls is pleasant and easy.

 Tickets cost $40 – but are only good for one entry on the Zimbabwean side.
 So chose your timing – morning or afternoon.
 And you will pay again for any additional entries, including another inflated fee to visit during a full moon evening.